Queer Zine Archive Project

 The Queer Zine Archive Project (QZAP) is a Milwaukee-based community archive dedicated to preserving queer zines and queer zine culture.
 Part of the archive's mission is to make the collection accessible through digitizing these zines and making them publicly accessible in an online format.
 The archive has received zine donations from across the world.
-QZAP has been noted by University of Milwaukee professor Joyce Latham as a powerful "response of the queer community to the history, and practice, of marginalization and disregard."

 QZAP was founded in November 2003 by Milo Miller and Chris Wilde.
 It has since maintained a physical collection in Milwaukee and a free online archive of digitized zines.
+The entire collection is not digitized due to a variety of factors.
+The COVID-19 pandemic put a halt to the digitization process.
+Additionally, some donations are unavailable for online access at donor request.

+Local reception

+QZAP has been noted by University of Milwaukee professor Joyce Latham as a powerful "response of the queer community to the history, and practice, of marginalization and disregard."

+QZAP assists with the Milwaukee Zinefest yearly and participates in community programming with the Milwaukee LGBT Community Center.
+They host local workshops and vend at local events.
+QZAP hosts summer residencies for zine makers interested in using and studying their collection.

 Mission statement

 The mission of the Queer Zine Archive Project (QZAP) is to establish a "living history" archive of past and present queer zines and to encourage current and emerging zine publishers to continue to create.
 In curating such a unique aspect of culture, we value a collectivist approach that respects the diversity of experiences that fall under the heading "queer."

 The primary function of QZAP is to provide a free on-line searchable database of the collection with links allowing users to view or download electronic copies of zines.
 By providing access to the historical canon of queer zines we hope to make them more accessible to diverse communities and reach wider audiences.